codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 ## Overview

-Give your customers the ability to manage the access permissions they have given you using our **Connection Management SDK** in your front-end code.
+Give your customers the ability to manage the access permissions they have given you by using our **Connection Management SDK** in your front-end code.
+This is key from a regulatory perspective and builds trust between you and your customer.

+### Features

-With its sleek UI and low-code deployment, it provides the following critical functionality:
+With its sleek UI and low-code deployment, the component provides the following critical functionality:

 - Displays active and inactive accounting, banking, and commerce connections.
-- Provides details of platform names and their first and last sync dates.
 - Allows the user to unlink active connection retaining previously fetched data.
 - Enables the user to reauthorize a previously unlinked connection.

-This is key from a regulatory perspective and builds trust between you and your customer.

 ![An image of three in-app screenshots of the Connection Management UI.
 The first picture displays a list of three existing connections to Xero, Square, and Commerce Sandbox.
 The second image shows the entry for the Square connection with dates the authorization was given and recent data pull dates.
 It also lists the option to disconnect the connection.
 The final image displays a confirmation of the disconnection.](/img/auth-flow/auth-flow-connection-ui-examples.png)